-The major focus point of the trekkers who trek first time in Nepal is fear about AMS(acute mountain sickness).
-Mountain Sickness is very serious problem that can affect anyone.
-Being aware of the symptoms, abiding aware of symptoms, can reduce the chances of affliction.
-Most of us are able to adjust to living at higher altitude, gives enough sufficient time (acclimatization is the process of adaptation) but it depends in different persons.
+The major point of the trekkers who trek first time in Nepal is fear about AMS(acute mountain sickness).
+Mountain Sickness is a very serious problem that can affect anyone.
+Being aware of the symptoms, abiding awareness of symptoms, can reduce the chances of affliction.
+Most of us are able to adjust to living at a higher altitude, gives enough sufficient time (acclimatization is the process of adaptation) but it depends on different persons.
 Some suffer headache in 2500 m either some suffer happily twice of height without any discomfort.
 It is not possible to predict in advance who among firstly time trekkers will suffer from it, or when.
-Physical fitness only benefit neither it young fullness.
-In fact it will appear young people more than old people.
+Physical fitness only benefits neither it young fullness.
+In fact, it will appear young people more than old people.

 The best way to avoid AMS is to make a steady ascent to about 3000m, then ascent no more than 400m per day after that.
 And “Climb high sleep low” is important.
-It is better to plan rest day in order to allow body to adapt the reduced oxygen levels at mountains.
+It is better to plan a rest day in order to allow the body to adopt the reduced oxygen levels at the mountains.

 Another best consideration is liquid intake.
-At higher altitude it is necessary to drink at least 4 liter a day to avoid dehydration.
+At higher altitude, it is necessary to drink at least 4 liters a day to avoid dehydration.
 And to urinate half liter a day.
 Yellow color urine signs you that liquid needs to be increased.

-The worst condition was indicating by vomiting, severe headache, lack of co-ordination, bubbly breathing, wet, increased of tiredness and breathlessness, even a rest.
+The worst condition was indicated by vomiting, severe headache, lack of coordination, bubbly breathing, wet, increased of tiredness and breathlessness, even a rest.
 Such symptoms warn the very serious condition (fluids can be lungs or brains).
 Which if ignored can lead to lack of consciousness and death within 12 hours.
 The only care is descending at once even at night if necessary until symptoms decrease or completely disappear.
-The improvement is experienced just 300m of descend.
+The improvement is experienced just 300m of descending.
 Continue with your trek when signs of improvement indicate that it’s safe to do.

 Remember that do not go too high too fast and descend promptly if ill.

-If you have not been to altitude before and no acclimatize well visit to your doctor before trek high altitude.
-He may prescribe half a Diamox tablet (125 mg) to be taken each 12 hours in a day.
-Diamox does not mask the symptoms of AMS, so if you still get them, its essential to get them accordingly.
-Many person taking the drugs experience mild tingling in hands and feet.- these are not signs of developing AMS.
-You should notice that increased urine output, through as diamox is a diuretic and used to be reduce fluid retention.
+If you have not been to altitude before and no acclimatize well visit your doctor before trek high altitude.
+He may prescribe half a Diamox tablet (125 mg) be taken each 12 hours in a day.
+Diamox does not mask the symptoms of AMS, so if you still get them, it is essential to get them accordingly.
+Many people taking the drugs experience mild tingling in hands and feet.- these are not signs of developing AMS.
+You should notice that increased urine output, through as Diamox is a diuretic and used to reduce fluid retention.

-There are some hospital alones the trekking routes of Nepal.
+There is some hospital along the trekking routes of Nepal.
 Evacuation from more remote areas of some trekking routes difficult to organize and extremely expensive to carry through.
-Rescue also takes time because of weather condition and insurance supporting documents and communications systems.
-Rescue only attempted when a guarantee of sufficient payment has be made.
-Independent trekkers have less chance to having positive response to a call for airlift evacuation and the room for hotels and tea houses.
+The rescue also takes time because of weather condition and insurance supporting documents and communications systems.
+Rescue only attempted when a guarantee of sufficient payment has been made.
+Independent trekkers have less chance of having a positive response to a call for airlift evacuation and the room for hotels and tea houses.
 The experienced guide helps very quickly for them in case they are in danger.
-So Mission Himalaya Treks And Expeditions PVT Ltd. suggest you to join the good company to support you whole trip of Nepal.
+So Mission Himalaya Treks And Expeditions PVT Ltd. suggest you join the good company to support you the whole trip of Nepal.